GreenDelta/openLCA2-manual/src/validation.md

 ![](./media/guidance_7.png)

 As visualized, in most impact categories the change of impacts was rather marginal.
 Hence, this backs the previously made assumption.
 However, if this would be more drastic, the outcomes of the sensitivity analysis would imply to redesign the LCA studies’ assumptions.
 Uncertainty analysis in openLCA is done by allowing uncertainty information to be stored with input and output data that can be applied during calculations.
-Then, Monte Carlo simulations can be performed directly in the software to generate a distribution of results rather than a single point value.
+Then, [**Monte Carlo Simulation**](./advanced_top/monte_carlo.md) simulations can be performed directly in the software to generate a distribution of results rather than a single point value.
 The outcomes can then be visualized, making it possible to evaluate how stable the study’s conclusions are when accounting for uncertainties.

 ![](./media/montecarlo.png)